marcjofreProf/QLANproject/linuxPTPreadmeConf.txt

 # twoStepFlag activated means that the initial first time information comes in the follow-up message (somehow it is simpler to implement because the devices do not have to timestamp+transmit this timestamp at the same message, but the message containint the information comes later).

-# Messages rate is very important.
+# Messages rate is very important (logSyncInterval and operLogSyncInterval).
 Range from -7 to +6.
+For instance, -4 makes a great difference compared to -3.

 # Maybe P2P has better time accuracy (instead of E2E), provided the network topology can support it.
 P2P makes sense for devices in-between, that want to be transparent to PTP messages (but it is of no use of end devices like the BBB nodes).
 # In P2P mode, receiving the console message: "received PDELAY_REQ without timestamp" might be indicative of high network congestion (specially in P2P which the amount of messages increases).